Parvathy Thiruvothu

-Parvathy Thiruvothu Kottuvattaa (born 7 April 1988) is an Indian actress who predominantly appears in Malayalam and Tamil language films.
-She is the recipient of a National Film Award, four Filmfare Awards South, and two Kerala State Film Awards.
+Parvathy Thiruvothu Kottuvatta (born 7 April 1988), known mononymously as Parvathy, is an Indian actress who predominantly works in Malayalam and Tamil films.
+She has received several accolades including a National Film Award, two Kerala State Film Awards, and five Filmfare Awards South.

-Thiruvothu began her career with the Malayalam film Out of Syllabus (2006), and won her first Filmfare Award for her performance in the Tamil romantic drama Poo (2008).
-She gained wider attention in the next decade for her roles in the Malayalam films Bangalore Days (2014), Ennu Ninte Moideen (2015), and Charlie (2015).
-This success continued with her leading roles in Take Off (2017), for which she won a National Film Award – Special Mention, Uyare and Virus (both 2019), and Puzhu (2022).
+Parvathy began her acting career with the Malayalam film Out of Syllabus in 2006, and gained critical acclaim for her performance in the Tamil romantic drama Poo (2008).
+She rose to prominence with her roles in Bangalore Days (2014), Ennu Ninte Moideen (2015) and Charlie (2015).
+Her success continued with acclaimed performances in Take Off (2017), Uyare (2019), Virus (2019), and Puzhu (2022).
+For her performance in Take Off, she received the National Film Award – Special Mention.

+Beyond acting, Parvathy is an outspoken advocate for gender equality and a founding member of the Women in Cinema Collective.

 Early life and education

-Parvathy was born on 7 April 1988 in Calicut, Kerala, to P. Vinod Kumar and T. K. Usha Kumari, who are both lawyers.
+Parvathy was born on 7 April 1988 in Kozhikode, Kerala, to P. Vinod Kumar and T. K. Usha Kumari, who are both lawyers.
 She has a brother, Aum Thiruvothu Karunakaran.

 During her schooling years, her family moved to Thiruvananthapuram and she pursued her studies there.
 After finishing school from Kendriya Vidyalaya, Pangode, she completed her B.A. in English Literature from All Saints College, Thiruvananthapuram.
 She was a successful television anchor at Kiran TV, a full-time music channel based in Thiruvananthapuram.
 She is also a trained Bharatanatyam dancer.